Knowledge Transfer Partnerships

 How is the Associate recruited?

 The Associate will be recruited on the open market, facilitated by the university’s HR Team.
 The recruitment process is agreed between the business and the university.
 Interviews usually take place at the business premises and the decision on who to appoint is taken jointly.
-The recruitment process normally takes no longer than six months from the date of the grant offer.
+The recruitment process normally takes an average of six months from the date of the grant offer.

 Ready to start your KTP journey?